wobbals/opentok-ios-sdk-webrtc/README.md

 August 30, 2013 - Version 2.1.5

 * New signaling API -- This version adds support for the new OpenTok signaling API.
-  You can now send messages and data to other clients connected to an OpenTok session.
+  You can now send messages with data to other clients connected to the OpenTok session you are connected to.
   See the [OTSession signalWithType:data:completionHandler:], [OTSession signalWithType:data:connections:completionHandler:],
   and [OTSession receiveSignalType:withHandler:] methods.